 This stylish alpine retreat on the shore of spectacular Lake Wakatipu is just 10 minutes from bustling Queenstown.

-Overlooking a public beach in the heart of Queenstown’s lively waterfront shopping district, this 17-room lakeside hotel occupies a restored historical residence.
+Overlooking a public beach in the heart of Queenstown’s lively waterfront shopping district, this lakeside hotel occupies a restored historical residence.

 Depart Queenstown on your flight home.